 6 Spirit as the fact of reason

 In its more developed form, consciousness of the truth that man is spirit is consciousness of ourselves in relation to God.
 But this, Anscombe explains, is not a cogitatio that exists in our minds in the way that a mental image or an impression is supposed to exist in a Cartesian mind.
-This consciousness is what she refers to in her essay ‘Sin’ by the mysterious phrase “the practice of the presence of God.”
+This consciousness is what she refers to in her essay ‘Sin’ by the mysterious phrase the practice of the presence of God.’
 Indeed, she explains that the practice of the presence of God is a matter of the ‘ultimate reasons we could give, speaking truly, for what we are at any time doing.’
 But what does this mean?
 One place to look for help here is Anscombe’s work on practical truth.
 In ‘Practical Truth’, Anscombe discusses the difference between a case in which ‘if a branch falls and breaks a tea-pot, the falling branch has made it true that the tea-pot is broken’ and the kind of making true of which we are capable.
 The truth-making we are capable of, which we could call praxistic, is, Anscombe says,

-‘truth brought about by a praxis resulting from deliberation—i.e., by an action (in fulfillment of a choice) which satisfies the description ‘“doing well”.
-That is a final description of what every praxis—every “action” in this limited sense—aims at being.’
+‘truth brought about by a praxis resulting from deliberation—i.e., by an action (in fulfillment of a choice) which satisfies the description ‘doing well’.
+That is a final description of what every praxis—every ‘action’ in this limited sense—aims at being.’